Zëmblak

-Zëmblak is a village in the municipality of Pojan, a subdivision of the municipality of Maliq, in Korçë county, Albania.
-Located in south-east Albania, it is within close range of Lake Prespa, which is shared between Albania, North Macedonia and Greece.
+Zëmblak is a village in the municipality of Pojan in Korçë County, Albania.
+Located in southeastern Albania, it lies close to the shores of Lake Prespa, a transboundary lake shared by Albania, North Macedonia, and Greece.
+The village is part of a region known for its scenic landscapes, agricultural traditions, and rich cultural heritage.
+Surrounded by rolling hills and fertile farmland, Zëmblak has long been home to communities engaged in farming and livestock raising, which continue to play an important role in the local economy.
+Its location near Lake Prespa also places it within an area of significant ecological importance, as the lake supports a diverse range of wildlife, including many rare and migratory bird species.
+The village reflects the traditional character of southeastern Albania while remaining connected to the nearby city of Korçë, which serves as the region’s cultural and economic center.

 Etymology

 Zëmblak may come from the loose Albanian term Zëmlek, which means a village made up of primitive huts built from straw or reeds, showing the village was once very primitive when this name was given.
 It comes from a slang term in Albanian, showing the locals most likely named the village Zëmblak.
 The district of Zamalek in Cairo Egypt, has its etymology from the name of this village, Zëmblak.
 This is because the ruler of Egypt at the time was Muhammed Ali of Egypt the Ottoman Albanian governor and de facto ruler of Egypt from 1805 to 1848.
 His family continued to rule Egypt until the British took over.

 Muhammed Ali of Egypt had his origins in the village of Zëmblak; his father, Ibrahim Agha, was from there.
 He named the western area of Cairo Zamalek after Zëmblak because of how similar the primitive huts built from straw were.
 The name became Zamalek due to the Arabic pronunciation of the local Egyptians.